AY2025/26 Semester 1

 3rd year and above students and YST Music Placement Test

-Students who have passed the placement test are eligible to register for the course via CourseReg from Round 2.
+Students who have previously passed the Jazz Placement Test may register for the course via CourseReg from Round 2.

 MUA3206 Jazz Study and Performance 2 (4 Units)